godotengine/godot-docs/tutorials/3d/gi_probes.rst

 .. image:: img/giprobe_wrap.png

-Afterwards, make sure to enable the geometry will be baked.
-This is important in order for ``GIProbe`` to recognize objects, otherwise they will be ignored:
+Afterwards, make sure to enable the **Use In Baked Light** property on the geometry instances in the inspector.
+This is required for ``GIProbe`` to recognize objects, otherwise they will be ignored:

 .. image:: img/giprobe_bake_property.png